RedisLabs/redislabs-docs/content/rs/administering/import-export/database-backup.md

 - You choose to back up your database every 12 hours.
 - Because you didn't set a start time, the cluster randomly chooses an offset of 4,320 seconds (or 72 minutes).

-This means your first periodic backup will run roughly around 5:12 pm (72 minutes after the time you enabled backups) and repeats every twelve hours at about that same time.
+This means your first periodic backup occurs 72 minutes after the time you enabled periodic backups (4:00&nbsp;pm&nbsp;+&nbsp;72&nbsp;minutes).
+Backups repeat every twelve hours at roughly same time.

-The backup time is imprecise because backups are triggered by a scheduled process that itself runs every five minutes.
+The backup time is imprecise because they're started by a trigger process that runs every five minutes.
 When the process wakes, it compares the current time to the scheduled backup time.
 If that time has passed, it triggers a backup.

 If the previous backup fails, the trigger process retries the backup until it succeeds.